Dual Self-Awareness Value Decomposition Framework without Individual Global Max for Cooperative Multi-Agent Reinforcement Learning: Preliminaries

 \subsection{IGM-based Value Decomposition Methods}

-The goal of value decomposition method is to realize the application of value-based reinforcement learning methods in CTDE paradigm.
-It decomposes the joint state-action value function $Q_\text{tot}$ into the utility function $Q_a$ of each agent.
-Initially, the joint action state value function is decomposed into the sum of all utility functions in VDN.
-And then QMIX maps utility functions to joint value function using a monotonous mixing network and achieve better performance.\looseness=-1
+The goal of value decomposition method is to enable the application of value-based reinforcement learning methods in the CTDE paradigm.
+This approach decomposes the joint state-action value function $Q_\text{tot}$ into the utility function $Q_a$ of each agent.
+In VDN, the joint state-action value function is equal to the sum of all utility functions.
+And then QMIX maps utility functions to the joint value function using a monotonous mixing network and achieve better performance.\looseness=-1

-Nonetheless, additivity and monotonicity still impede the expressive capacity of the network, rendering the algorithm invalid even for some simple matrix game problems.
+Nonetheless, additivity and monotonicity still impede the expressive capacity of the neural network model, which may result in the algorithm being unable to handle even for some simple matrix game problems.
 To this end, QTRAN proposes the Individual Global Max (IGM) principle, which can be represented as:

-IGM requires consistency between the local greedy actions and global ones.
-Almost all value decomposition methods including VDN and QMIX must follow IGM and its variants.
-This is because only when the IGM assumption holds, the individual action corresponding to the maximum individual action value during decentralized execution is a component of the optimal joint action.
-Otherwise, the agent cannot choose an appropriate action based solely on the individual action-value function.
+The IGM principle requires consistency between local optimal actions and global ones.
+Most value decomposition methods including VDN and QMIX must follow IGM and its variants.
+This is because only when the IGM principle holds, the individual action corresponding to the maximum individual action value during decentralized execution is a component of the optimal joint action.
+Otherwise, the agent cannot select an appropriate action based solely on the individual action-value function.